naruaika/grapik-quran/README.md

 # Grapik Quran

 In the name of Allah, the Entirely Merciful, the Especially Merciful.
 This proof-of-concept application is specially made for the GNOME desktop.
-We use Quran images from [King Saud University (KSU)](http://quran.ksu.edu.sa/ayat/?l=ar&pg=patches) to provide the same experience of reading a non-digital Quran.
-For Quran indexes, texts (Uthmani), and translations, we use resources from [Tanzil](http://tanzil.net).
+We use Quran images from [Quran Complex](https://qurancomplex.gov.sa/) to provide the same experience of reading a non-digital Quran.
+For Quran indexes, texts (Uthmani), and translations are from [Tanzil](http://tanzil.net).
 Here's a prototype of the app:

 ![Application's propotype](screenshot.png)